William M. Brown Sells 85,162 Shares of L3Harris Technologies, Inc. (NYSE:LHX) Stock

-L3Harris Technologies, Inc. (NYSE:LHX) insider William M. Brown sold 85,162 shares of the stock in a transaction dated Tuesday, September 7th.
-The shares were sold at an average price of $229.91, for a total value of $19,579,595.42.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+L3Harris Technologies, Inc. (NYSE:LHX) insider William M. Brown sold 85,162 shares of the stock in a transaction on Friday, September 10th.
+The stock was sold at an average price of $231.79, for a total value of $19,739,699.98.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

-L3Harris Technologies (NYSE:LHX) last posted its earnings results on Tuesday, August 3rd.
-The company reported $3.26 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $3.18 by $0.08.
-L3Harris Technologies had a net margin of 8.17% and a return on equity of 12.60%.
-The business had revenue of $4.67 billion for the quarter, compared to analysts’ expectations of $4.62 billion.
-During the same quarter in the prior year, the business earned $2.83 EPS.
-The business’s revenue for the quarter was up 5.0% compared to the same quarter last year.
-On average, analysts predict that L3Harris Technologies, Inc. will post 13.03 EPS for the current year.
+L3Harris Technologies (NYSE:LHX) last announced its quarterly earnings data on Tuesday, August 3rd.
+The company reported $3.26 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.18 by $0.08.
+The firm had revenue of $4.67 billion during the quarter, compared to the consensus estimate of $4.62 billion.
+L3Harris Technologies had a return on equity of 12.60% and a net margin of 8.17%.
+The business’s revenue for the quarter was up 5.0% on a year-over-year basis.
+During the same period in the prior year, the business earned $2.83 EPS.
+As a group, sell-side analysts expect that L3Harris Technologies, Inc. will post 13.03 EPS for the current fiscal year.

-Hedge funds have recently made changes to their positions in the business.
-Parametric Portfolio Associates LLC increased its position in L3Harris Technologies by 6.9% in the second quarter.
-Parametric Portfolio Associates LLC now owns 777,690 shares of the company’s stock worth $168,098,000 after purchasing an additional 50,124 shares during the last quarter.
-GoalVest Advisory LLC boosted its position in shares of L3Harris Technologies by 7.1% during the second quarter.
-GoalVest Advisory LLC now owns 4,878 shares of the company’s stock valued at $1,054,000 after buying an additional 324 shares during the period.
-Sawtooth Solutions LLC grew its position in L3Harris Technologies by 18.3% in the 2nd quarter.
-Sawtooth Solutions LLC now owns 1,500 shares of the company’s stock valued at $324,000 after acquiring an additional 232 shares during the last quarter.
-Headinvest LLC purchased a new position in L3Harris Technologies in the 2nd quarter worth about $205,000.
-Finally, Marshall Wace LLP raised its stake in shares of L3Harris Technologies by 2,792.6% during the second quarter.
-Marshall Wace LLP now owns 31,529 shares of the company’s stock valued at $6,815,000 after acquiring an additional 30,439 shares in the last quarter.
-Institutional investors and hedge funds own 80.54% of the company’s stock.
+Institutional investors have recently made changes to their positions in the stock.
+Advisors Capital Management LLC lifted its stake in L3Harris Technologies by 44.2% in the 1st quarter.
+Advisors Capital Management LLC now owns 29,415 shares of the company’s stock worth $5,961,000 after acquiring an additional 9,011 shares in the last quarter.
+Kirr Marbach & Co.
+LLC IN lifted its stake in L3Harris Technologies by 2.1% in the 2nd quarter.
+Kirr Marbach & Co.
+LLC IN now owns 31,495 shares of the company’s stock worth $6,808,000 after acquiring an additional 647 shares in the last quarter.
+FineMark National Bank & Trust lifted its stake in L3Harris Technologies by 2.8% in the 1st quarter.
+FineMark National Bank & Trust now owns 39,629 shares of the company’s stock worth $8,032,000 after acquiring an additional 1,076 shares in the last quarter.
+Wright Investors Service Inc. increased its position in L3Harris Technologies by 211.0% in the 2nd quarter.
+Wright Investors Service Inc. now owns 10,392 shares of the company’s stock worth $2,247,000 after purchasing an additional 7,050 shares during the last quarter.
+Finally, Harel Insurance Investments & Financial Services Ltd. acquired a new position in L3Harris Technologies in the 2nd quarter worth about $322,000.
+80.54% of the stock is owned by hedge funds and other institutional investors.

-Several equities analysts recently commented on the stock.
-Wolfe Research started coverage on shares of L3Harris Technologies in a report on Wednesday.
-They set a “market perform” rating on the stock.
-Wells Fargo & Company boosted their target price on L3Harris Technologies from $225.00 to $240.00 and gave the company an “equal weight” rating in a research note on Wednesday, August 4th.
-Raymond James raised their price target on L3Harris Technologies from $230.00 to $250.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 4th.
-Susquehanna lifted their target price on shares of L3Harris Technologies from $244.00 to $270.00 and gave the stock a “positive” rating in a research note on Wednesday, August 4th.
-Finally, Susquehanna Bancshares increased their price target on shares of L3Harris Technologies from $244.00 to $270.00 and gave the company a “positive” rating in a research report on Wednesday, August 4th.
-Seven investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of “Buy” and an average price target of $233.77.
+Several research analysts have recently issued reports on the company.
+Susquehanna increased their price target on L3Harris Technologies from $244.00 to $270.00 and gave the stock a “positive” rating in a research note on Wednesday, August 4th.
+Morgan Stanley cut L3Harris Technologies from an “overweight” rating to an “equal weight” rating and set a $238.00 price target for the company. in a research note on Wednesday, August 11th.
+Wolfe Research began coverage on L3Harris Technologies in a research note on Wednesday, September 8th.
+They set a “market perform” rating for the company.
+Susquehanna Bancshares raised their target price on L3Harris Technologies from $244.00 to $270.00 and gave the company a “positive” rating in a research note on Wednesday, August 4th.
+Finally, Wells Fargo & Company raised their target price on L3Harris Technologies from $225.00 to $240.00 and gave the company an “equal weight” rating in a research note on Wednesday, August 4th.
+Seven equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $233.77.

 L3Harris Technologies, Inc engages in the provision of defense and commercial technologies across air, land, sea, space and cyber domains.
 It operates through the following segments: Integrated Mission Systems; Space and Airborne Systems; Communication Systems; and Aviation Systems.
 The Integrated Mission Systems segment consists of multi-mission ISR and communication systems; integrated electrical and electronic systems for maritime platforms; and advanced electro-optical and infrared solutions.